History of the School

 The “modern” heads of school, from 1977 to 2015, were charged with growing and modernizing the school.
-Under John Thompson, Pennington Bowditch and Dane Peters, the school grew in size and facilities were updated, redecorated and expanded, culminating in the renovation and expansion of the gymnasium, the addition of needed classroom space, the creation of a state of the art science suite, and a focus on increasing technology in the classroom.
+Under John Thompson, Pennington Bowditch, and Dane Peters, the school grew in size and facilities were updated, redecorated, and expanded, culminating in the renovation and expansion of the gymnasium, the addition of needed classroom space, the creation of a state of the art science suite, and a focus on increasing technology in the classroom.
 Three acting interim heads also served the school: Kitty Thomas for a year following the death of her husband Philip Thomas; Nancy Judd for nine months following the resignation of Bowditch; and Robert Lazear, former Head of Kingswood-Oxford School, who served for a year during a head of school search.
-Mike Waller joined Mooreland in the summer of 2002 from St. Clement’s Episcopal School, El Paso, TX, a Blue Ribbon School of Excellence.
+Mike Waller joined Mooreland in the summer of 2002 from St. Clement’s Episcopal School in El Paso, TX, a Blue Ribbon School of Excellence.
 During his time as Head, he promoted curricular changes including the addition of Spanish and physics, and embarked on a strong community service program which has taken students and the school into the greater community.

-Michael Dooman, is an alumnus of the school, served as Headmaster from 2005-2015.
+Michael Dooman, an alumnus of the school, served as Headmaster from 2005-2015.
 He graduated from the Loomis Chaffee School in 1981 and received a B.A. degree in the Classics and Political Science from Drew University in 1985 and an M.A. in History from Trinity College in 1994.
-He joined the Mooreland Hill faculty in 1986 as teacher of Latin, English, and history, and baseball coach.
+He joined the Mooreland Hill faculty in 1986 as teacher of Latin, English, and history, as well as baseball coach.
 During his 14-year tenure he was named Director of Studies, Dean of Students, and Assistant Head.
 Mr. Dooman returned from The Country School in Madison, CT where he was the Middle School Director.
 Mr. Dooman focused on creating strong ties with the community and strong, independent thinkers in students.